Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthPerformance-wise, the Radeon HD 3870 X2 512MB should in theory be a lot superior to the Radeon R7 M260X overall. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthThe Radeon HD 3870 X2 512MB, in theory, should be much faster than the Radeon R7 M260X overall. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon HD 3870 X2 512MB is superior to the Radeon R7 M260X, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 3870 X2 512MB is superior to the Radeon R7 M260X, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison